What is Pansharpening

 Here are some of the main advantages of pansharpening:

-1. Increased detail: By combining the high spatial resolution of PAN imagery with the spectral information of MS imagery, pansharpening produces an output with both high spectral and spatial resolution.
+1. INCREASED DETAIL: Pansharpening produces an output with both high spectral and spatial resolution.
 This allows for a more detailed analysis than either imagery type could provide on its own.

-2. Improved visualization: With the increased detail of the pansharpened image, users can more easily identify objects and features within the image.
+2. IMPROVED VISUALIZATION: The pansharpened image has more detail, making it easier for users to view objects and features.
 This can be useful for tasks such as mapping, where it is important to distinguish individual objects within the image.

-4. Inconsistent spectral values: A disadvantage of pansharpening is that it is difficult to maintain the spectral integrity of the data.
+4. INCONSISTENT SPECTRAL VALUES: A disadvantage of pansharpening is that it doesn’t maintain the spectral integrity of the data.
 For instance, it’s generally not recommended to perform an NDVI analysis on a post-processed pansharpened image.

 Imagery for Pansharpening